 (Photo credit for cover photo: Julia Bocchese of Through Julia’s Lens).

-Travel Blogger The Holidaymaker (aka me, Renee) of Dream Plan Experience
+Travel Blogger Renee of The Holidaymaker's Dream Plan Experience

 If you are looking for the postcard-perfect European town that is steeped in old-world charm look no further than the hidden gem of Dinant.
 It simply has one of the most striking settings – as it sits on a narrow stretch of land between steep cliffs and the Meuse River.